coemulations/ferda_random_forests/README.md

 Lastly, students will understand visually how a random forest makes splits on the dataset by examining the splits made by a single tree.
 They will have to effectively verbalize the findings of the tree in a few short answer questions at the end of the assignment.

 Listed in bullet points for ease:
-- Structure and Intuition behind Decision Tre
+- Structure and Intuition behind Decision Trees.
-- Entropy vs Gini Impurity
+- Entropy vs. Gini Impurity.
-- Disadvantages of Decision Trees and how Random Forests can fix them
+- Disadvantages of Decision Trees and how Random Forests can fix them.
-- How to use Random Forests for an industry classification task
+- How to use Random Forests for an industry classification task.
 - Using Decision Tree and Random Forest visualization to understand what splits are made to classify datapoints.
 - Reporting information on splits in an efficient manner.